Robust Image Stitching with Optimal Plane: Methodology

-To ensure the stitched image contains minimal semantic distortion, we define the distortion distribution map (DDM) and semantic distribution map (SDM).
-For the distortion distribution, we hold that a similarity transformation would not produce content distortion, including 2D rotation and isotropic scaling, as shown in Fig. \ref{fig:distortion}(top).
-To measure the deformation caused by non-similarity transformation, we define three types of distortion scores for each vertex, as shown in Fig. \ref{fig:distortion}(bottom).
+Hence, we measure the deformation distortion from the above three aspects.
+In particular, we define three types of distortion scores and assign them to each vertex, as shown in Fig. \ref{fig:distortion}(bottom).
 The first type is the \textbf{distance distortion score}, which can be calculated as follows:

 where $p_{i}$ represents the vertex and $p_{c}$ is the center of four vertece.
-The second type is the \textbf{angular distortion score}, as measured below by the cosine distance:
+The second type is the \textbf{angular distortion score}, as measured below by the cosine similarity:

 Here we calculate $p_1$'s score with its neighboring points as an example; the same regulation goes well for other vertices.
 The third type is the \textbf{global distortion score}, which is used to describe the magnitude of anisotropic scaling: